-At the reporting date, the following relevant Standards and Interpretations were in issue but not yet effective and have not been applied in preparing these financial statements.
-The Company is currently assessing the impact of these standards on the financial statements, including the impact on presentation and disclosure:
+At the reporting date, the following relevant Standard and Interpretation was in issue but not yet effective and has not been applied in preparing these financial statements.
+The Company has made an initial assessment on the impact of this standard on the financial statements, including the impact on presentation and disclosure:

-NZ IFRS 17 Insurance Contracts is effective for accounting periods beginning on or after 1 January 2023.
-The Company will apply the standard for the year ending 31 March 2024.
-The standard establishes the principles for the recognition, measurement, presentation and disclosure of insurance contracts within the scope of the standard.
-Due to the complexity of the requirements within the standard, management has yet to determine the final impact.
+NZ IFRS 17 Insurance Contracts ("NZ IFRS 17") is effective for accounting periods beginning on or after 1 January 2023.
+The Company will apply the standard for the year ending 31 March 2024, with the comparative period for the year ended 31 March 2023.
+The Company expects to apply the standard using the full retrospective approach.